 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more.
 As an Amazon Associate I earn from qualifying purchases.

-HOW BLOCK FEEDING CAN HELP BREASTFEEDING
+- HOW BLOCK FEEDING HELPS BREASTFEEDING

 Do you feel like you are making gallons of milk?

 If you answered yes to both of those questions you may have an oversupply of breast milk.

 Moms who don’t make enough milk often get sympathy.
 Moms who make too much milk are often told they are lucky.
 This can be the furthest thing from the truth.

 It can cause a baby who struggles at the breast and who is very gassy and miserable in general.

 Block feeding could be the answer to your breastfeeding struggles.